 How To: Perform this exercise while jogging in place or jogging over a distance.
 Keeping your torso erect, begin to jog.
 As you're jogging, emphasize your back stride and bring your heel to your butt in an attempt to make contact between the two.
-If you're able to make contact, great.
-If not, just bring your heel up as high as you can.
+Bring your heels up as high as you can.
 Perform this exercise for one to two minutes.

 How To: Begin on all fours with your hands directly below your shoulders and your knees aligned beneath your hips.
 Stiffen your torso and contract your abdominal muscles.
 Keeping your knee bent, lift your right leg to hip-height with your foot flexed.
 The sole of your foot should be pointing toward the ceiling.
 Keeping your leg bent, contract your glutes to lift the sole of your foot toward the ceiling and then lower your leg back to hip-level.
 Complete 20 to 25 reps and then switch legs.

 Single-Leg Butt Kick